-This lack of visibility, in combination with social and economic challenges, heightens the risk of children getting involved in hazardous work in the coconut sector and engaging in child labour instead of continuing their education.
+This lack of visibility, in combination with social and economic challenges, heightens the risk of children getting involved in hazardous work in the coconut sector and engaging in child labor instead of continuing their education.

-In order to protect and promote the rights of children, Dignity in Work for all has been actively participating in a consortium composed of private companies, industry associations, non-government organizations and community-based partners aiming to respond to the issue by piloting community-level and company-driven mechanisms to prevent and address child labour in the Philippine coconut oil supply chain.
+In order to protect and promote the rights of children, Dignity in Work for All has been actively participating in a consortium composed of private companies, industry associations, non-government organizations and community-based partners aiming to respond to the issue by piloting community-level and company-driven mechanisms to prevent and address child labor in the Philippine coconut oil supply chain.
 Read more below about the latest update on this first-of-its-kind sectoral approach.

 In 2021, a project was started to investigate the possible existence of child labour in the coconut supply chain.
 The cooperation partners are Cargill, Wilmar, Cordaid, The Integrated Rural Development Foundation, Dignity in Work for All, GMACL, MVO and Vernof.
 RVO supported this project via a subsidy from the Fund against Child Labour (FBK).